yoinergomez/ngcolombia-workshop/04-read.md

 ```

 And that's it, right now your app should be showing the card(s) showing the information of the TV Show(s) you added to the database :-)

+Once you're ready let's move to the next part where we'll start giving functionality to those buttons inside the card for updating and deleting TV Shows.